 Biostatistics and Bioinformatics Section Committee

 The SSA Biostatistics and Bioinformatics Section aims to connect and support biostatisticians and bioinformaticians across Australia.
-In July 2017, Sabine Braat and Karen Lamb were appointed as co-Chairs of the SSA Biostatistics and Bioinformatics Section and formed a committee to help guide biostatistics and bioinformatics events across Australia.
 The Biostatistics and Bioinformatics section committee includes individuals from a range of backgrounds with diverse expertise:

 Sabine Braat is a biostatistician at the University of Melbourne and has 20 years experience working in the pharmaceutical industry and university settings.
 She is an expert in the design, analysis, and reporting of clinical trials.